 Apps > Marketplace Apps > Click the Card (push out apps to the domain/OUs)

-Users may receive an error message when trying to install a Drive Add-On if your domain Add-On setting was set to “allow all” and the Marketplace setting is configured as “Do not allow users to install any application from G Suite Marketplace” or a whitelist is set up and that app has not been whitelisted.
+Users may receive an error message when trying to install a Drive add-on if your domain add-on setting was set to “allow all” and the marketplace setting is configured as “do not allow users to install any application from Google Workspace marketplace” or a whitelist is set up and that app has not been whitelisted.

-Solution: Navigate to Apps > Marketplace Apps and click on “Manage” > Manage access to apps > Change the setting to “Allow users to install any application from G Suite Marketplace” or change the setting to “Allow users to install only whitelisted application from G Suite Marketplace” and whitelist the Add-On.
+Solution: Navigate to Apps > Marketplace Apps and click on “Manage” > Manage access to apps > Change the setting to “Allow users to install any application from Google Workspace Marketplace” or change the setting to “Allow users to install only whitelisted application from Google Workspace Marketplace” and whitelist the add-on.

-It’s a good sign to see a more unified App Management experience and it’s an even better sign to see some functionality and apps being deprecated as it makes for an easier to understand experience for G Suite Admins and users.
-G Suite App Management will continue to evolve and will remain a hot topic in the coming years.
+It’s a good sign to see a more unified app management experience and it’s an even better sign to see some functionality and apps being deprecated as it makes for an easier to understand experience for Google Workspace admins and users.
+Google Workspace app management will continue to evolve and will remain a hot topic in the coming years.

 If you want to be in the know, join us in our North American Google Technical Collaborative and join the conversation!

 Google for Education Technical Collaborative Lead